Psychotherapy

 • Step One

 Reach out via email to explore your needs and see whether we’re a good fit.
-If you’d prefer, we can arrange a short phone call to talk things through - simply include this in your email.
+If you’d prefer, we can arrange a short phone call to talk things through - simply include this request in your email.

 • Step Two